-Intel i7-8700k: I debated between this and the Ryzen 7 2700x, but ultimately decided on the processor that would run cooler in my build so that I could hopefully keep things quiet.
+Intel i7-8700k: I debated between this and the Ryzen 7 2700x, but ultimately decided on the processor based on my past experiences.

 be quiet!
 Dark Rock 4: The instructions were terrible, but I eventually figured it out.
 So far, it has been plenty quiet and cool enough.
 I don't plan on overclocking or anything anytime soon though.
 I also really like how it looks.

 Asus ROG Strix Z370-I: This motherboard is small, obviously, so that made plugging things in hilarious at times, but it was one of the only motherboards that had a USB-C slot, which will be great for many of the external hard drives I use with my current MacBook Pro.
 So far, wireless and bluetooth seem to be pretty good, which was also important to me.

 RAM, M.2 SSD, and other SSD: These are great for what I need for photo editing.
 Everything is super speedy for any editing that I do.
 While this is not a ton of internal storage, I use external hard drives pretty regularly for redundancy.